 How Long Does Paint Last On Green Nails?

-With proper care, typical acrylic paint on green nails will last for 2 to 3 weeks.
+With proper care, typical acrylic paint on green nails lasts 2 to 3 weeks.
 However, some factors affect how long painted green nails will last.
 The main ones are how much you care for the nails and how fast they grow.

 How To Get Rid Of Green Nails

 Green nails react positively to treatment.
-The normal therapy may involve cutting the separated area of the nail, preventing trauma to the affected portion, and leaving the nails dry.
+Normal therapy may involve cutting the separated area of the nail, preventing trauma to the affected portion, and leaving the nails dry.